JamesVickers/task-manager-frontend/README.md

 ## Running the project locally

-For development, open a new terminal window and run the project using the command `npm run dev`.
+For development, open a new terminal window and run the project using the following command:
+    ```bash
+    npm run dev.

 Visit [ttp://localhost:3000/](http://localhost:3000/) to view the application.